-On March 3, 2021, the Company entered into a new offer letter (the "Offer Letter") with Saul Scherl, our President - New York Tri-State Region.
-Pursuant to the Offer Letter, Mr. Scherl's base salary will continue to be \$600,000 with an annual target bonus of \$600,000, subject to satisfaction of overall Company and individual performance goals, and he will be eligible for an additional cash incentive for fiscal 2022 performance of up to 100% of base salary in lieu of an annual equity award, based on achievement of overall Company and individual performance goals.
+On March 3, 2021, the Company entered into an offer letter (the "March 2021 Offer Letter") with Saul Scherl, which provided for Mr. Saul's employment as President, New York Tri-State Region, through December 31, 2022 (or such later date as mutually agreed upon by the parties).
+Pursuant to the March 2021 Offer Letter, Mr. Scherl's base salary was \$600,000 with an annual target bonus of \$600,000, subject to satisfaction of overall Company and individual performance goals, and he was eligible for restricted stock awards.